xiaomi7732/SetupSQLExpressInContainer/Readme.md

 -d mcr.microsoft.com/mssql/server
 ```

-This command mounts our previous `mssql.conf` local file to the desired location, as well as the mssql directory for data persistent.
+This command mounts our previous `mssql.conf` local file to the desired location, as well as the mssql directories for data persistent.
 It also maps local port of `1434` to the well known `1433`.

+## Conclusion

+In this guide, we've successfully set up SQL Server Express in a Docker container, enabling you to run a lightweight instance of SQL Server locally.
+By pulling the appropriate image, configuring environment variables, and managing port mappings, we ensured that our SQL Server instance is both accessible and customizable.

+We also explored advanced configuration options, such as using a custom `mssql.conf` file and persisting data through `Docker volumes`.
+This flexibility allows for tailored setups, whether you're experimenting with SQL Server features or developing applications.

+By following the final command provided, you can easily recreate or modify your SQL Server Express container with all necessary configurations, ensuring a robust development environment.
+With this setup, you're now ready to leverage SQL Server's capabilities right from your local machine!
+If you have any further questions or need assistance, feel free to reach out.
+Happy coding!

+Oh, give me a thumbup, please.